 Derwinski and Yatron were given decorations by the junta during their visit to Athens, after which Brademas went on record to say: “American officials in Greece don’t have to get their pictures taken with their arms around junta officials.”

-Brademas used a famous quote in many of his speeches during his tenure in Congress that man believed were targeted to numerous individuals and community organizations in the Greek American diaspora that either supported the dictatorship openly or were indifferent.
+Brademas used a famous quote in many of his speeches during his tenure in Congress which appeared to target numerous individuals and community organizations in the Greek American diaspora that either openly supported the dictatorship or remained indifferent.

 “We Greeks invented democracy; some of us should practice it.”